How can you contribute?

 In order to contribute to the catalogue, the following criteria must be met:

-- The dataset must be publicly available for researchers.
+- The dataset should be publicly available for researchers.
 There are proprietary datasets that could in theory also be listed, however until the price statistics reproducibility project figures out the process for this, we request that only fully open datasets are registered.
-We woulds till love to hear from you if you have a valuable proprietary dataset that should be registered, however we will not register it until we flush out this process.
+We encourage requests on valuable proprietary datasets, however these will not be catalogued until the process is flushed out.

 - The dataset must be related to the price statistics discipline.
 Price statisticians most typically track change in prices, such as through price index methods – thus the dataset should support this use case.
 Other use cases, such as for machine learning applications when it comes to classification, can also be submitted, but should be as close to the needs of the discipline as possible.

 - Be of value to the discipline.
-Many data catalogues that are too loose with the registration process become filled with many datasets of incremental value.
-As a result, users start to struggle to find highly valuable datasets among the smaller and incremental ones, which eventually causes the catalogue to be unused and thus of little value.
-To avoid this, the value of the dataset to researchers in the discipline should be clearly and sufficiently outlined.
+Many data catalogues that are too lax with the cataloguing process become filled with many datasets of incremental value.
+As a result, users struggle to find highly valuable datasets, which eventually causes a dropoff in use of the catalogue.
+To avoid this, the value of the dataset to researchers in the discipline should be clear.
+The reproducibility team will review and approve each proposed submission during each meeting.

-- The dataset should be real, although some artificial datasets are possible if they are of value to reproducibility.
-We recommend that synthetic not be registered in the dataset if it can be avoided but instead the code that generated it be made publicly available as part of that research projects’ research compendium.
+- The dataset should be real, although artificial and modified datasets are accepted if they are of value to reproducibility.
+Specifically, synthetic datasets generated as part of a research process may not need to be registered if they can be reproduced through code published with the research, in which case we recommend that the code that generated it be made publicly available as part of that research projects’ research compendium.

 - Some synthetic/artificial datasets may be proposed, such as if the artificial dataset has become of high value and is used everywhere as if its a real dataset (such as the Turvey dataset).

 - The dataset is already published somewhere easy to download and in a machine readable format.
 Make sure that users can download and use the dataset easily.
-Several options for hosting a dataset are possible.
+Several options for hosting a dataset are possible (see next section on where to host datasets).

 As the price statistics data catalogue describes datasets already hosted elsewhere (in other words it is not a data repository), the first step is to host the dataset somewhere.
 This is fundamentally up to the researcher and the institution they work at.
 Ideally a data repository is used that mints a Digitial Object Identifier (DOI) so that the dataset can be easily cited and found.
 Data repositories often allow a researcher to host private datasets and lock down access but still create a DOI.
 Regardless of where, the DOI should be ready when the dataset is registered in the catalogue so that researchers can find the dataset itself and know how to cite the dataset.